Why I’m not that worried about microplastics (yet)

 A recent study by University of Rhode Island researchers gave mice microplastics in their drinking water for three weeks 10.

-After the 3 weeks, microplastics were found in the gut, liver, kidneys, lungs, spleen, heart, and brain (crossing the blood-brain barrier).
-They even led to changes in the mice’s behavior, with them showing symptoms similar to dementia in humans.
+After the 3 weeks, microplastics were found in the gut, liver, kidneys, lungs, spleen, heart, and brain.
+Finding them in the brain is especially concerning because that means they were able to cross the blood-brain barrier.

-This study begins a conversation on the harms of high-dose microplastics and shows the possibility that they travel from the water in our GI tract to other organs in the body and even past the blood-brain barrier and into the brain.
+This study starts the conversation on how microplastics may travel from the water in our GI tract to other organs in the body and even past the blood-brain barrier and into the brain.

-But, as an animal study, we’re not sure how it applies to humans.
+The downside is that as an animal study, we’re not sure yet how it applies to humans.
 Only 50% of rodent studies end up translating over.

-It’s also unknown what the concentration of microplastics in the water given to the mice was and how it compares to the amount of microplastics we are exposed to every day.
+We also don’t know the concentration of microplastics in the water given to the mice and how it compares to the amount of microplastics we are exposed to daily.

 Microplastics hurt immune cells

-A study by UNM researchers looked at the effects of polystyrene microplastics on a type of cell called a macrophage (an immune system cell) 11.
+A study by UNM researchers looked at the effects of polystyrene microplastics macrophages (an immune system cell) 11.

-The study found that when macrophages swallowed microplastic particles, it changed how the cells worked.
-They started using energy differently, relying more on a process called glycolysis and less on their usual, more efficient energy-producing process (mitochondria).
+The study found that when macrophages swallowed microplastic particles, it changed how efficiently they used energy.
+They used glycolysis more and used their usual, more efficient energy-producing process (with mitochondria) less.

 mitochondria is the powerhouse of the cell meme

-If that’s the case, microplastics could be a large cause of the skyrocketing rates of autoimmune diseases 11.
+If that’s the case, microplastics would be a part of the explanation for skyrocketing rates of autoimmune diseases 11.

 autoimmune disease rates chart

-While it gives some insight into how microplastics affect immune cells in petri dishes… petri dishes aren’t people.
+While it gives insight into how microplastics alter immune cells in petri dishes… petri dishes are not people.

-As an in vitro (petri dish) study, it’s unknown how the findings apply to in vivo (living organism) conditions.
+As an in vitro (petri dish) study, we don’t know how the findings apply to in vivo (living organism) situations.

 Mice exposed to microplastics have lower sperm count & testosterone 🍒